Essential Winter Storm Preparedness Tech Under $150

 • USB power bank – Charge phones and tablets in emergencies

-• LED flashlight – See what you're doing under the hood
+• LED flashlight with strobe – See what you're doing under the hood

 • 20+ jump starts per charge – Reliable when you need it repeatedly